Category: ESA Resources

 The Landlord May Not Be Able to Verify the ESA Letter

-If the letter cannot be verified, appears outdated, or was issued by someone who is not licensed appropriately, the request may be delayed or denied.
+If the letter cannot be verified, appears outdated, was issued by someone who is not licensed appropriately, or routes questions through a third-party customer service system rather than the evaluating clinician, the request may be delayed or denied.

 Verification concerns may include: